Mad Dog

 First snow of 2008 at Monsal valley

-The first snowfall of 2008, on the morning of 3 January, brought a light covering of snow to the Monsal valley Mad Dog locations, replicating very closely the recording conditions experienced by the BBC crew back in January 1977.
+THE FIRST SNOWFALL of 2008, on the morning of 3 January, brought a light covering of snow to the Monsal valley Mad Dog locations, replicating very closely the recording conditions experienced by the BBC crew back in January 1977.

 Unsurprisingly (in bitterly-cold, early-morning, post-Xmas holiday conditions) the valley was all-but unpopulated by visitors, allowing some very effective and evocative photography to be shot.